Energy Detection for Cognitive Radio with Distributional Uncertainty and Signal Variety under Nonlinear Expectation Theory: Numerical Results

+In the following, we adopt a constant fading coefficient of $1$, which is also discussed in Example \ref{ex:constant}.
 Fig. \ref{fig_1} presents a comparison between our results and the traditional conclusions mentioned above.
-In Fig. \ref{fig_1}(a), we select the range of input signal values as $[\frac{1}{2}\sigma,3\sigma]$, which is based on $3\sigma$-principle and $\sigma$ is determined by SNR\footnote{In communication theory, SNR is defined as the ratio of the input signal power to the noise power.
-This paper assumes that the noise has distributional uncertainty, and therefore, the SNR calculation used in this section is $\frac{1}{2}(\frac{\sigma^2}{\underline{\sigma}^2}+\frac{\sigma^2}{\overline{\sigma}^2})$.
+In Fig. \ref{fig_1}(a), we select the range of input signal values as $[\frac{1}{2}\sigma,3\sigma]$, which is based on the $3\sigma$-principle and $\sigma$ is determined by SNR\footnote{In communication theory, SNR is defined as the ratio of the input signal power to the noise power.
+This paper assumes that the noise has distributional uncertainty, and therefore, the SNR calculation used in this section is $\gamma^*:=\frac{1}{2}(\frac{\sigma^2}{\underline{\sigma}^2}+\frac{\sigma^2}{\overline{\sigma}^2})$.
 In addition, we always assume $\overline{\sigma}=\sqrt{2}\underline{\sigma}$ in this section.}.
-We plot the curves for both conservative (green solid line) and aggressive (blue solid line) scenarios with respect to the upper probability of false alarms.
-Additionally, we use equations (\ref{eq:classical1}) and (\ref{eq:classical2}) to plot the corresponding curves for digital TV, DAB-T, and E-GSM, as well as the theoretical results assuming that both the input and noise follow a Gaussian distribution (i.e., the red dotted line with the legend ``Gassuian Assumption'').
+We plot the curves for both conservative (green solid line) and aggressive (blue dashed line) scenarios with respect to the upper probability of false alarms.
+Additionally, we use equations (\ref{eq:classical1}) and (\ref{eq:classical2}) to plot the corresponding curves for digital TV, DAB-T, and E-GSM, as well as the theoretical results assuming that both the input and noise follow a Gaussian distribution (i.e., the red dotted line with the legend ``Gaussian Assumption'').
 It can be observed that the conclusions of this paper encompass the curves corresponding to different signals in traditional approaches.
-For example, when the SNR is $-3$dB and $p=0.01$, in the conservative scenario, the upper probability of false alarms can only be claimed to be less than $0.75$, while in the aggressive scenario, it can be claimed to be less than $0.15$.
+For example, when the SNR ($\gamma^*$) is $-3$ dB and $p=0.01$, in the conservative scenario, the upper probability of false alarms can only be claimed to be less than $0.75$, while in the aggressive scenario, it can be claimed to be approximately $0.15$.
 This phenomenon is also reflected in the curves for different signal types.
 It can be observed that the values corresponding to different signal types can vary significantly, and relying solely on the Gaussian assumption curve makes it difficult to capture this difference.
 Fig. \ref{fig_1}(b) also shows that for different values of $\Gamma$, the results computed using equations (\ref{eq:classical1}) and (\ref{eq:classical2}) almost fall within the range of our conclusions.

+\begin{remark} In Fig.\ref{fig_1}, the horizontal axis is labeled as SNR; the curve labeled ``Gaussian Assumption'' represents the corresponding SNR value; the curves labeled ``Conservative Scenario'' and ``Aggressive Scenario'' correspond to $\gamma^*$; and the curves labeled ``Digital TV'', ``DAB-T'', ``E-GSM'', and others correspond to $\gamma_0$. \end{remark}

 Fig. \ref{fig_2} shows the comparison between the conclusions of this paper and the traditional theoretical results assuming that both the input and noise follow a Gaussian distribution (i.e., Gaussian assumption) for $n=100$ and $n=1000$.